MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 ```
 aquatx run --config run_config.yml
 ```
 Did you receive "command not found"?
-Make sure that you activate the aquatx environment before using it.
+Make sure that you activate the tinyrna environment before using it.
 ```
 conda activate aquatx-srna
 ```